 Satisfactory Academic Progress

-The Elements of Satisfactory Academic Progress are as follows:
+The Elements of SAP are as follows:

 Qualitative Standard: The student’s cumulative grade point average (CGPA) must meet minimum requirements.
 See below.

 Quantitative Standard: The Rate of Progress (ROP) is the pace at which a student must progress through their educational program to ensure that students will complete their program within the maximum time frame.
-The student must earn the program required credits within 150% of the stated program length.
+The student must earn the program-required credits within 150% of the stated program length.
 See below.

-Certificate Programs
+Certificate and Degree Programs

 Evaluation CGPA Rate of Progress

-Semester 1 2.0 50%
+Semester 1 2.0 66.7%

 Semester 2 2.0 66.7%